 - 8. If you want to create additional tables in the schema, follow these steps: - a.
-Click the menu icon (1) in the Actions column for the schema name and select Add Table.
+Click the menu icon (1) in the Actions column for the schema name and select AddTable.
+For example:

 The Create New Table dialog box is displayed.